 - Yale Philanthropy Conference: Michael Berger introduced the Yale Philanthropy Conference, an annual event that brings together a collection of speakers at panels, workshops, and keynote speeches to help deepen students understanding of the philanthropic sector.
 Last year’s event, Reimagining Philanthropy, was the largest in the conference’s 15+ year history, with over 1,500 attendees.
 First-year students can get involved by creating panels or serving on a committee to organize logistics, fundraising, and more.

-SOM’s Program on Social Enterprise sponsors several curricular and co-curricular offerings including:
+SOM’s Program on Social Enterprise, Innovation, and Impact sponsors several curricular and co-curricular offerings including:

 - The Global Social Entrepreneurship (GSE) courses are designed to immerse students in practical issues faced by mission-driven social entrepreneurs, while providing a unique opportunity to partner with social organizations in a different country on a hands-on consulting project.
 Fall-winter GSE works in India every year, and Spring GSE rotates between Brazil and Kenya.
 First-year students can get involved by taking the course in Spring (Kenya) or considering taking GSE India as second-years.